Savage (Aespa song): Commercial performance

 In South Korea, the song debuted at position 4 on Gaon Digital Chart in chart issue dated October 3–9, 2021.
 The song then ascended to position 2 during the chart issue dated October 10–16, 2021.
-The song also debuted at position three on the component Download Chart, and peaked at number two.
-On the component Streaming Chart, the song debuted at eight, and peaked atop the following week.
-In addition, it debuted at 62 on the component BGM chart.
 The song also debuted at position 37 on Billboard's K-pop Hot 100 in the chart issue dated October 16, 2021, peaking at position 2 for two consecutive weeks.
 In Japan, the song debuted at position 60 on Billboard Japan Hot 100 in the chart issue dated October 16, 2021.
-It also debuted at position 95 Billboard Japan Top Streaming Songs chart.
 In Malaysia, the song debuted at position 45 on RIM's Top 20 Most Streamed International and Domestic Songs, and peaked at number 14.
 In Singapore, the song debuted at position 14 on RIAS's Top Streaming Chart in the chart issue dated October 8–14, 2021.
 It also debuted at position 15 on the RIAS's Top Regional Chart in the chart issue dated October 1–7, 2021, peaking at position 7 in the chart issued a week later.

 In the United States, the song debuted at position 14 on the Billboard World Digital Song Sales in the chart issue dated October 16, 2021.
 It then ascended to position 13 in the chart issued the following week.
 Globally, the song debut at position 77 on the Billboard Global 200 in the chart issue dated October 16, 2021, peaking at position 39 in the chart issue dated October 23, 2021.
 It also debuted at position 44 on the Billboard Global Excl.
 US in the chart issue dated October 16, 2021, peaking at position 24 in the chart issued a week later.
 The song debuted at position six on the Billboard Hot Trending Songs, a chart powered by Twitter, to look at which songs are discussed most on the platform.